 Special business motions of “rules and regulations” are recommendations to the elected board of directors.
 Recommendations will be considered by the board of directors at a board meeting subsequent to the AGM.
 As recommendations, such motions are not binding upon the organization, but the board can be expected to give much weight to voting results of the motion.

 (Members are reminded that it is easier and effective to bring motions to the board by simply talking with any director before any monthly board meeting)

 A discussion group for refining and discussing special business for the AGM is available in the AGM webpage.
 Members may wish to discuss and refine any business items before they are submitted to the Secretary.

 The AGM material and voting system is accessible from web browsers at agm.ncf.ca.
 To access the voting system, click on “Vote” and login with your NCF account ID and password.

 The candidate statements and answers to questions can be viewed by clicking “Candidate Information”.

 After you have finished voting, click the “Submit Ballot” button to indicate that you want to submit your ballot.
 You may change your vote at any time until the end of the voting period by voting again using the same NCF account.

-The order of names on the ballot (which is computer-generated) will be random for each ballot.
+The order of names on the ballot, which is computer-generated, is random on each ballot.